Dominate the Bakersfield Real Estate Market

 Price Stability vs. Price Adjustments

-• Strategic Implication: This increase in DOM significantly raises holding costs for sellers and increases the marketing burden on agents.
-It necessitates a marketing strategy capable of sustaining buyer interest over weeks rather than days, highlighting the need for dynamic content updates.
+- Strategic Implication: This 30-day cycle requires a marketing strategy capable of sustaining buyer interest over several weeks, highlighting the need for dynamic content updates.

 Table 1: Bakersfield Market Key Indicators (Q4 2025)